google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 [Nine Degrees Below](https://ninedegreesbelow.com/photography/articles.html) have an excellent set of resources on ICC profile color management if you are interested in learning more about profiles.

-#### Color profiles and web browsers
+#### Color profiles and web browsers {: #color-profiles }

 Earlier versions of Chrome did not have great support for color management, but this is improvng in 2017 with [Color Correct Rendering](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/ptuKdRQwPAo).
 Displays that are not sRGB (newer Macbook Pros) will convert colors from sRGB to the display profile.
 This will mean colors should look more similar across different systems and browsers.
 Safari, Edge and Firefox can now also take ICC profiles into account, so images with a different color profile (e.g ICC) can now display them correctly whether your screen has wide gamut or not.

 <aside class="key-point"><b>Note:</b> For a great guide on how color applies to a broader spectrum of ways we work on the web, see the [nerd’s guide to color on the web](https://css-tricks.com/nerds-guide-color-web/) by Sarah Drasner.</aside>

-## <a id="image-sprites" href="#image-sprites">Image spriting</a>
+## Image spriting {: #image-sprites }

-[Image sprites](https://developers.google.com/web/fundamentals/design-and-ui/responsive/images#use_image_sprites) (or CSS sprites) have a long history on the web, are supported by all browsers and have been a popular way to reduce the number of images a page loads by combining them into a single larger image that is sliced.
+[Image sprites](/web/fundamentals/design-and-ui/responsive/images#use_image_sprites) (or CSS sprites) have a long history on the web, are supported by all browsers and have been a popular way to reduce the number of images a page loads by combining them into a single larger image that is sliced.

 <img